ottotabell/clustering-pruning/README.md

 # Clustering and Pruning in Causal Data Fusion

-This repository contains the R-codes that were used in obtaining a majority of the causal effect identifying formulas in the paper Clustering and Pruning in Causal Data Fusion (Tabell, Tikka & Karvanen, 2025).
+This repository contains the R-codes that were used in obtaining the causal effect identifying formulas in the paper Clustering and Pruning in Causal Data Fusion (Tabell, Tikka & Karvanen, 2025).
 The R-package do-search (Tikka et al., 2024) was used in the examples.

 ## Contents